-While cloud computing might feel like a relatively new concept, much of the basic technology has been around for years.
+While cloud computing technology has been around for some time, it is only in the last few years that its full possibilities have been realised.
 So what exactly is it, how can it help your business and is it worth the investment?

 Put simply, cloud computing is a way of using the internet to carry out tasks you typically perform on your computer - such as storing and sharing information using software.